nyh-workshop/pico-fmSynth/README.md

 - Raspberry Pico SDK
 - Pico-Extras (https://github.com/raspberrypi/pico-extras)
 - I2S DAC (PCM5102)
+- UART0 at GP0 and GP1 of the Raspberry Pico

 Due to the lack of floating point unit in the Raspberry Pico, fixed points are used instead.
 Fixed point library: https://github.com/gbmhunter/MFixedPoint